Warner Bros. Television Studios: Beginning and saturation

 The end of World War II led to the rise of television in the late 1940s and early 1950s which saw the eclipse of the Hollywood film studio system, upon the rise of television programming in the wake of the war, many of the film studio executives were in doubt, as they saw the rise of television destroying their film studio business, one of the first major American film studios to move into television was Columbia Pictures in 1947, soon other Hollywood studios such as Paramount Pictures, and Walt Disney Studios started following suit capitalising on the rise of television.

 Warner Bros. originally planned to move into television back in 1949 as requested by the other Warners, but Jack L. Warner declined and turned down many proposals as he refused to give into the capitalization of TV thus the path to TV was slow, eventually the executives finally gave in and started establishing their television division.

 The division was started on March 21, 1955, with its first head being Jack L. Warner's son-in-law William T. Orr.
 ABC had approached Warner Bros. initially with the idea of purchasing the studio's film library (Warner Bros. eventually sold the rights to the negatives of pre-1950 films and pre-1948 cartoons and shorts to Associated Artists Productions, or a.a.p., in 1956).
-WB formally entered television production with the premiere of its self-titled anthology series Warner Bros.
+Warner Bros. formally entered television production with the premiere of its self-titled anthology series Warner Bros.
 Presents on ABC.
-The one-hour weekly show featured rotating episodes of television series based on the WB films Casablanca and Kings Row, as well as an original series titled Cheyenne with Clint Walker.
+The one-hour weekly show featured rotating episodes of television series based on the Warner Bros. films Casablanca and Kings Row, as well as an original series titled Cheyenne with Clint Walker.
 The first one-hour television western, Cheyenne became a big hit for the network and the studio with the added advantage of featuring promotions for upcoming Warner Bros. cinema releases in the show's last ten minutes.
 One such segment for Rebel Without a Cause featured Gig Young notably talking about road safety with James Dean.